Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/rock_editor.md

 - An edit box: The name of the setting, must not be blank
 - 9 block selectors: The selectors for the blocks of the setting.
 Define, in order, the `raw`, `hardened`, `gravel`, `cobble`, `sand`, `sandstone`, `spike`, `loose`, and `mossy_loose` blocks.
 Usage:
     - When not focused, each selector will display the icon and name of the selected block.
-    - When focused, the display will be replaced with a search bar and a 'scrollable' list of up to five blocks.
+    - When focused, the display will be replaced with a search bar and a 'scrollable' list of blocks, which will show at most five blocks.
 This displays the blocks matching the search.
     - The list can be scrolled with the up and down arrows.
 Holding `alt` will make the list scroll five at a time and holding `shift` will force the focused element to change when using the arrow keys.
     - The block highlighted in gold is the one currently selected, this can be confirmed and added to the setting object with the `enter` key.
 - A clear button: Resets the editor to the default state.